-N/A Ensure soil deposit and removal proposals for agricultural production enhance agricultural capabilities (e.g. greater range of crops) and address environmental issues (e.g. climate change, carbon storage, and groundwater table), consistent with the City's Soil Bylaw.
-New policy (Agriculture and the Environment) Objective 2: Maintain a balance between the natural environment and agricultural production I environment and agricultural production.
+NA Ensure soil deposit and removal proposals for agricultural production enhance agricultural capabilities (e.g. greater range of crops) and address environmental issues (e.g. climate change, carbon storage, and groundwater table), consistent with the City's Soil Bylaw.
+New policy (Agriculture and the Environment) Objective 2: Maintain a balance between the natural environment and agricultural production. l environment and agricultural production.
 N/A Continue to implement standard assessment criteria for farming properties where designated Environmentally Sensitive Area (ESA) or Riparian Management Area (RMA) will be impacted, while continuing to support agricultural production.
 New policy (Agriculture and the Environment) N/A Investigate opportunities for reducing emissions from crop and livestock production, in coordination with the FSAAC, ALC and Ministry of Agriculture.
-New policy (Agriculture and the Environment) N/A Explore opportunities to promote the relationship between agricultural viability and biodiversity through agricultural practices that benefit wildlife.
-New policy (Agriculture and the Environment) Theme 5: Inter-Governmental Support for Agriculture Ire Objective 1: Continue to work collaboratively with Objective 1: Continue to work collaboratively with upper levels of government to enhance agricultural viability. iability.
+New policy (Agriculture and the Environment) N/A PI Explore opportunities to promote the relationship between agricultural viability and biodiversity through agricultural practices that benefit wildlife.
+New policy (Agriculture and the Environment) Theme 5: Inter-Governmental Support for Agriculture Ite Objective 1: Continue to work collaboratively with upper levels of government to enhance agricultural v iability.
 Ensure that all City bylaws (e.g., OCP, Zoning, noise control) which affect farmland and farm operations are consistent with: the Agricultural Land Commission Act, Procedure Regulations and General Orders; the standards in the Ministry of Agriculture, Fisheries and Food's "Guide for Bylaw Development in Farming Areas".
-Coordinate with ALC and Ministry of Agriculture to ensure City bylaws and policies are consistent with Provincial policies and regulations, including the Agricultural Land Commission Act, ALR Regulations, ALC Policies and the Minister's Bylaw Standards.
-Minor revisions.
+Ensure that all City bylaws (e.g., OCP, Zoning, noise control) which affect farmland and farm operations are consistent with: the Agriculture to control) which affect farmland and farm operations are consistent with: Minor revisions.
 N/A Coordinate with ALC and Ministry of Agriculture to ensure development proposals are consistent with Provincial policies and regulations.
 New policy (Inter-Governmental Support for Agriculture) Support the 2040 Metro Vancouver Regional Growth Strategy which includes agricultural designations and policies for protection of agricultural land.
 Coordinate with Metro Vancouver to support the Regional Growth Strategy, which includes agricultural designations and policies for protection of agricultural land.
 Minor revisions.
 Objective 2: Liaise with upper levels of governmen Objective 2: Liaise with upper levels of government for legislative changes to support agricultural production. uction.